Need to check your symptoms?

-Experiencing excess vaginal bleeding after delivery of your baby is one of the most frightening aspects of your pregnancy that can happen.
+Experiencing excess vaginal bleeding after the delivery of your baby is one of the most frightening aspects of your pregnancy that can happen.
 One of the challenges of good medical care is keeping women safe from this problem which is also known as

 In the first of this 3-part series, we look at the meaning of postpartum